Subsidian/GOESTOOLS-Discord-Thread-sender/README.md

 + Add FC (Full Colour) specific thread - **IMPLIMENTED - IN TESTING**
 + Enable and disable threads  - **IMPLIMENTED - IN TESTING**
 + Create automatic deletion of temp images - **IMPLIMENTED - IN TESTING**
++ Use imgur to upload full size images for Discord

 Feel free to open an issue for anything (even just support) and i'll do my best to help